acyanbird/CMEEBootCampCW/week2/README.md

 ### Writing a Program with Control flows

 Comparing to `control_flow.py`,  this code utilizes the doctest module to run automated tests.
 These tests are embedded directly within the function's docstring.
 When `doctest.testmod()` is called in or out of the file.
 It identifies these test cases by the `>>>` prompt.
 It compares this captured output to the expected output you provided on the very next line.

+## Practicals 2

+Calculate the alignment score between two sequences starting at a given position.
+Firstly read a csv file using csv package, get seq1 and seq2 from the file.
+Then define a function called `calculate_score`.
+This function compares two sequences, `s1` and `s2`, starting from the specified `startpoint` in `s1`.
+It calculates a score based on the number of matching bases and generates a string representation of the alignment.
+The main loop iterates through each possible starting position along s1.
+It checks if the current score (z) is greater than the best score found so far (my_best_score).
+If so, it updates both the score and the my_best_align variable, which is recreated by prepending dots (.) as a positional offset to the shorter sequence, s2.